From organizers of

 It is much harder to simplify than to add stuff like new roles, responsibilities, procceses to an organization.
 That explains why companies tend to grow and get fatter instead of getting leaner.

-LeSS Practitioner from USA
+LeSS Practitioner and Certified Scrum Trainer from Germany

 Alexey is probably the first Scrum master of Ukraine working in Scrum from 2005.
 From 2008 he is an independent agile coach and a trainer, again, probably the first in the country back then.

 Alexey is big fan of LeSS because LeSS is just Scrum done right.